NoolAngelo/Titech-haloring/README.md

 cd Titech-haloring
 ```

-3. Open `contactus.html` in your web browser or use a local server.
+3. Open `index.html` in your web browser or use a local server.

-## 📱 Usage

-The contact page includes:

-- Contact form with validation
-- Company information section
-- Social media links
-- Dark mode toggle
-- Mobile-friendly navigation
+## 💳 Payment Features

+- **Contactless Payments**: Quick and secure transactions
+- **Reward System**: Earn cashback on eligible purchases
+- **Security**: Advanced encryption and protection measures
+- **Mobile Integration**: Sync with the Halo Ring mobile app

 ## 🎨 Customization

 ### Colors

-The project uses Tailwind CSS classes for styling.
-Main colors used:
+The project uses Tailwind CSS for styling with a custom color palette:

 - Primary: Amber-600 (`#d97706`)
 - Text: Gray-800 (`#1f2937`)